felix-zenk/tor-quick/README.md

 ===

-`tor-quick` is a simple docker container that sets up a hidden service and forwards traffic to a specified address.
+`tor-quick` is a simple docker container that sets up a hidden service and forwards HTTP traffic to a specified address.

 A minimal compose stack could look like this: